Insight - Venezuelan 'resistance' movement struggles to bruise Maduro

 She hurled stones at police, ferried students around and stored materials to make petrol bombs and spiked tubes known as "Miguelitos" that are laid on roads to puncture police vehicles.

-Upset at the failure of those protests, she tries to help keep the movement alive by organizing secret meetings and forging contacts with former military officials.
+Upset at the failure of those protests, she tries to help keep the movement alive by organising secret meetings and forging contacts with former military officials.

-Local ruling Socialist Party supporters recently outed and threatened her online, publishing photos of her and family members as well as her car license plate.
+Local ruling Socialist Party supporters recently outed and threatened her online, publishing photos of her and family members as well as her car licence plate.
 "Go for her," one wrote.
-So she fled her apartment in a hillside upper-middle-class neighborhood in Valencia to lie low in Caracas.
+So she fled her apartment in a hillside upper-middle-class neighbourhood in Valencia to lie low in Caracas.

 "They are breaking us down," she said, "but I can't lose hope.
 How can I close my eyes and do nothing?"